logicalclocks/hops-docs/docs/overview/introduction/what-hopsworks.rst

 * a user-friendly UI for development with the latest open-source platforms for Data Science (Jupyter, Conda, etc),
 * Github-like Projects to manage teams/products/workflows/data,
 * managed GPUs as a Resources - scale out Deep Learning training and hyperparameter optimization,
-* the world's fastest, most-scalable distributed hierarchical filesystem.
+* the world's fastest, most-scalable distributed hierarchical filesystem,
 * a REST API for the whole Hopsworks Platform,
 * a TLS Certificate based security model with extensive auditing and data provenance capabilities,
 * end-to-end support for Python-based Deep Learning workflows with: a Feature Store, Data and Model Validation, Model Serving on Kubernetes, workflow orchestration in Airflow.